Overview

 Not eligible for Nutanix benefits

-• Part-time employee who are scheduled to work less than 20 hours per week
+• Part-time employee who is scheduled to work less than 20 hours per week

 • Consultant